-0 = Not applicable, 1 = Same Prescriber, 2 = Other Prescriber
+0 = Not applicable, 1 = Same Prescriber, 2 = Other Prescriber h.
+Free Text Message

 This 30-character field provides additional information regarding the DUR conflict.
-Medicaid and NCHC will use the Drug Name and Strength of the conflicting drug, the health condition contraindicated in drug-disease conflicts, or the minimum and maximum dose for utilization conflicts.
+Medicaid will use the Drug Name and Strength of the conflicting drug, the health condition contraindicated in drug-disease conflicts, or the minimum and maximum dose for utilization conflicts.